LivedhaS/SwiftAid/README.md

 # SwiftAid: Instant Emergency & Health Support System

 ## **Project Overview**

 **SwiftAid** is an AI-powered healthcare platform designed to revolutionize emergency response and remote patient monitoring (RPM).
 The system addresses the growing challenge of delayed medical intervention and unmanaged chronic conditions by offering real-time health tracking, intelligent diagnostics, and instant emergency alerts using wearable biomedical devices and machine learning.
 SwiftAid aims to provide continuous care and immediate intervention, saving lives, reducing complications, and transforming healthcare from reactive to proactive.

+You can access the live version of SwiftAid [here](https://swift-aid-ruby.vercel.app/).

 ---